theangelaluo/theangelaluo.github.io/README.txt

 Theme downloaded from: https://bootstrapmade.com/folio-bootstrap-portfolio-template/ Adapted by Angela Luo

-This website is still a work in progress.
+This website is a work in progress.